-How do you properly post a job offer as part of an Labour Market Impact Assessment (LMIA) application?
+How do you properly post a job offer as part of a Labour Market Impact Assessment (LMIA) application?
 This issue is important because poor posting is a frequent source of LMIA refusals.

 While there are many exemptions, obtaining an LMIA through the Temporary Foreign Worker Program (TFWP) remains one of the most common routes for the issuance of a work permit in Canada.

-The TFWP allows employers to hire foreign workers to address temporary shortages of labour and skills, as defined by Immigration, Refugees and Citizenship Canada (IRCC).
+The TFWP allows employers to hire foreign workers to address temporary shortages of labor and skills, as defined by Immigration, Refugees, and Citizenship Canada (IRCC).

 Except in specific cases where it is exempted, the employer will generally be required to ensure that the position offered to a foreign worker has been publicly advertised in a well-defined framework in order to give Canadian workers the opportunity to apply.